alexirpan/alexirpan.github.io/_posts/2017-08-22-friendship-paradox.markdown

 average number of friends.
 Equality happens only if the graph is regular (if everyone has exactly the same number of friends.)

-Now, that being said, looking at just the mean doesn't say anything about the distribution of friends, or the distribution of friends of friends.
-In some special cases, it could be the case that most people have more friends than their friends, and there are a minority of really lonely people.
-(Construct this?)
+**Importantly, this doesn't say anything about the friendships of a specific person, or a specific person's friends.** It only says something about the overall average.

 \* \* \*
 {: .centered }